Hevagog/adm-stack-inference/docs/report/src/05-conclusions.md

 ## Future Work

-Future research should focus on mitigating the score prediction problem by incorporating features that capture non-textual quality signals, such as user reputation or time-of-day posting biases, which were outside the scope of this content-based embedding analysis.
-For classification, acquiring dataset of size around 10000000 could drastically enhance performance beyond the current pooled embedding methods.
+1. Future research should focus on mitigating the score prediction problem by incorporating features that capture non-textual quality signals, such as user reputation or time-of-day posting biases, which were outside the scope of this content-based embedding analysis.
+2. Dataset Expansion and Augmentation: For classification, acquiring dataset of size around 10000000 could drastically enhance performance beyond the current pooled embedding methods.
+3. Hierarchical Classification: Currently, our model predicts the target clusters directly.
+A more refined approach would leverage the tree structure generated by our Recursive K-Means algorithm.
+    - We propose a Hierarchical Classification pipeline, where a model first predicts the broad category (e.g., *Web Development*) and subsequent heads predict specific frameworks (e.g., *React*, *Angular*).
+4. Graph Neural Networks: Our current approach treats labels as independent targets (except for the implicit grouping in centroids).
+Implementing Graph Neural Networks or Graph Convolutional Networks to model the explicit dependencies between tags could significantly improve prediction accuracy, particularly for correlated technologies.